christianaao/backend-news-article-project/README.md

 **_In order to run this server locally:_**

-First clone or fork this repo
+First, clone or fork this repo

 Next, run: `npm install` in your terminal to install all dependencies.